Stratis Health Opioid Addiction in Rural (SOAR) Education and Treatment ECHO Series

 • There’s no cost, and no need to sign up for individual sessions.

 • You will receive a reminder email on the morning of a session.
-The Zoom link will come to your email inbox 30 minutes before a session from Stratis Health iECHO.
+The Zoom link will be sent to your email inbox 30 minutes before the session from Stratis Health iECHO.

 Presenters